markswitajski/TidyTuesday/README.md

 ### TidyTuesday

-My participation in the weekly \#TidyTuesday challenge on Twitter.
+My participation in the weekly \#TidyTuesday community on Twitter.